/v1/authorize performance baseline (TASK-1313)¶

 Micro-benchmark (AC#4)¶

-New gateway/benches/policy_eval_benchmark.rs constructs a PolicyEngine
+New src/benches/policy_eval_benchmark.rs constructs a PolicyEngine

 via PolicyEngine::init("policies.cedar") (same as production) and